-"Protected agreement" [(30)]-The term "protected agreement" refers to evidences of indebtedness and agreements binding on the entity or any of its governors or interest holders that are unpaid or executory in whole or in part on the effective date of the act.
-Thus a revolving line of credit from a bank to a corporation would constitute a protected agreement even if advances were not made until after the effective date of the act.
+"Protected agreement" [(30)]-The term "protected agreement" refers to evidences of indebtedness and agreements binding on the entity or any of its governors or interest holders that are unpaid or executory in whole or in part on the effective date of the act stated.
+Thus a revolving line of credit from a bank to a corporation would constitute a protected agreement even if advances were not made until after the effective date of the act stated.
 Likewise, a partnership agreement in effect under this act or a predecessor to this act is a "protected agreement."

-If a protected agreement has provisions that apply if an entity merges, those provisions will apply if the entity enters into an interest exchange, conversion, or domestication even though the agreement does not mention those other types of transactions.
+The purpose of the protected agreement concept is to protect persons that agreed to contracts or organic rules before conversions, domestications, and interest exchanges are authorized by the state and thus did not think to consider the consequences of the partnership engaging in one of those transactions.
+If To protect those persons, the concept of a protected agreement looks at whether the agreement has provisions that apply if an entity merges the partnership is a party to a merger.
+If that is the case, those the provisions regarding mergers will also apply if the entity partnership enters into an interest exchange, conversion, or domestication even though the agreement does not mention those other types of transactions.
 See Sections 1131(c) (interest exchange), 1141(c) (conversion), 1151(c) (domestication).